SMS Breslau: Early career

 In April, the Great Powers decided to implement a blockade of Montenegro to force the government to end the Siege of Scutari and allow the city to fall under the control of Albania.
 Breslau joined an international naval force in the Adriatic Sea that included warships from Britain, France, Austria-Hungary, Italy, and Russia.
 After the Montenegrin government withdrew from the city, the international force sent landing parties ashore at the mouth of the Bojana and then move overland to Scutari.
 The landing parties were to take temporary control with a provisional international government.
 Breslau contributed 100 men to the occupation force.
 The Powers agreed to place Klitzing in the role of civil commissioner over the interim government.
 The crew aboard Breslau was having difficulty keeping the ship operational with their reduced number, and so Germany sent the so-called Scutari Detachment to Pola, Austria-Hungary, which Breslau embarked on 30 June.
 She took them to the mouth of the Bojana and exchanged the soldiers for her landing party on 6 July.
 The ship remained in the Gulf of Drin until 6 August, when she departed to return to Constantinople, arriving there four days later.

 Breslau remained in Constantinople from mid-August until 27 October.
 During this period of rest, her crew and that of the German station ship helped to suppress a major fire in the French embassy in the city, and then assist with cleanup of the flood damage.
+Also in October, FK Paul Kettner arrived to relieve Klitzing as the ship's captain.
 After getting underway again in late October, Breslau initially cruised in the eastern Mediterranean, and then in early January 1914, she returned to the mouth of the Bojana.
 From there, she steamed north to Trieste, Austria-Hungary, where she underwent an overhaul that lasted until 18 March.
 She thereafter joined Goeben to escort Hohenzollern on the Kaiser's Mediterranean cruise; the three vessels steamed together from Venice, Italy, to Corfu.
 Breslau then departed to return to her patrol area off the Levant.
 The ship returned to the Adriatic and anchored at Durazzo, Albania, on 20 June in response to domestic unrest in the country.
 Breslau was to protect the Albanian king, Prince Wilhelm.
 After the situation calmed, the Germans left behind a detachment of ten men to guard the German embassy.
 From there, Breslau steamed to Corfu, where she rendezvoused with Goeben on 8 July.
 Souchon gave instructions to both vessels' crews in the event that the tensions created over the assassination of Archduke Franz Ferdinand led to war in Europe.
 On 1 August, as the July Crisis spiraled out of control, Breslau returned to Durazzo to pick up the ten men who had been left at the embassy.
 She then rejoined Goeben; the two ships received the mobilization order on the night of 2 August.